axelvaldez/radical-companies/_posts/rads/2023-03-15-rads-validated-by-chatgpt-almost.markdown

   <table class="_background">
    <tr>
     <th>Market-based approach</th>
     <td>The assumption here is of a <em>perfectly open market</em>.
-Unfortunately, there is no such thing as markets are gamed by big players, governments, etc. It seems that the data source chatGPT uses is biased towards this assumption of &ldquo;perfection.&rdquo;.
-Unfortunately, this makes this response meaningless in the <span class="_paradigm">RADICAL</span> context.
+Unfortunately, there is no such thing as markets are gamed by big players, governments, etc. It seems that the data source chatGPT uses is biased towards this assumption of &ldquo;perfection.&rdquo; Unfortunately, this makes this response meaningless in the <span class="_paradigm">RADICAL</span> context.
 A market is not a solution.</td>
    </tr>
    <tr>
     <th>Expiration Date</th>